ElizabethGLiz/PaypalTransactionsDataAnalysis2021/README.md

  - Determine which merchants you spent the most with during the year and analyze your spending behavior with each merchant
  - Visualize the distribution of transaction statuses.
  - Generate a line graph showing how your account balance changed over time as a result of the transactions.

+ ## Summary
+ The project "2021 PayPal Transactions Data Analysis: Categorizing and Analyzing Spending Patterns" focuses on gaining insights into spending habits and patterns throughout the year 2021 using family PayPal transaction data.
+By categorizing transactions into distinct groups such as services, healthcare, travel, lifestyle, and household expenses, the project aims to provide a comprehensive overview of spending behaviors.
+Through data processing, transformation, and visualization techniques, the project analyzes transaction trends over time, spending patterns by merchant category, top merchants by spending, transaction status distribution, and account balance trends.
+Ultimately, the project aims to empower individuals or households with valuable insights to make informed financial decisions and optimize financial management practices.